CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/2-analysis.md

 ## Drift measurement {#drift-measurement}

-To measure the drift of a tracking system and therefore the viability of using that system with one-time calibration, the drift in the tracking has to be measured.
+To measure the drift of a tracking system and, therefore, the viability of using that system with one-time calibration, the drift in the tracking has to be measured.
 Drift is a change in the frame of reference over time.
-Since the VIVE has a reference point in the base stations it should not experience drift.
+Since the VIVE has a reference point in the base stations, it should not experience drift.
 On the other hand, the inside-out tracked Quest 2 might.

-To measure the drift a ground truth system has to be used simultaneously and the results should then be compared.
+To quantify the amount of drift, a ground truth system has to be used simultaneously with the system being measured, and the results should then be compared.